Marcotsept/waffle.io/WORKING-AGREEMENTS.md

 Our Waffle board is publicly available at waffle.io/waffleio/waffle.io.
 Any work that can be made public should be made public for everyone to see what we're working on (and why!).

 ### How do we modify our working agreements?
 Any teammate can suggest we modify, remove, or add a working agreement.
-Any change needs to be accepted by the whole team, using a fist of five vote:
+Any change needs to be accepted by the whole team, using a fist of five vote (or Pull Request Review approval from each team member):
 - 5: This change to our working agreements makes me the most excited I've ever been to work together as a team
 - 4: This change is great, 100% on board
 - 3: I'm not that passionate about it, but I'll agree to it and not complain about it.